-- 5. You must provide your own #2 lead pencils and, if you are using a calculator, you must have you own.
+- 3. You are only permitted to take pencils and faculty approved calculators to your testing seat. - 4.
+All cell phones and pagers must be turned off and remain with your personal items in the front of the classroom/testing area. - 5.
+You must provide your own #2 lead pencils and, if you are using a calculator, you must have your own.
 Sharing of calculators is not permitted and none will be provided.
 Only one calculator per student is allowed. - 6.
 If you are using a calculator, it must be a simple calculator and must be approved by the faculty/staff proctor before each exam. - 7.
-You are not permitted to utilize a calculator that is integrated into a cell phone, hand held computer/electronic device, computerized watches or any other communication device. - 8.
+You are not permitted to utilize a calculator that is integrated into a cell phone, hand held computer/electronic device or any other communication device. - 8.
 Students must show all math work on any exam question requiring math dosage calculations.
 If requested, please circle your final answer for each math dosage calculation on the test booklet, or as directed by the faculty/staff proctor. - 9.
 You will need to be cleared by the faculty/staff proctor before leaving the examination room.
-When you leave the examination room, you will submit the exam and grid sheet.
+When you leave the examination room, you will submit the entire exam booklet and grid sheet.
 Please collect your belongings and immediately exit the testing area. - 10.
 Please exit the testing area in an expeditious manner, as talking outside the testing area is distracting to other students who are still completing their exams. - 11.
-Once you have submitted your exam grid, you are not permitted to make changes. - 12.
-All exams must be submitted at the specified time, or they will receive a grade of zero. - 13.
-Every course exam, test or quiz may only be taken once.
-Re-testing is not permitted. - 14.
-For those students who may feel that they are easily distracted during testing, the faculty STRONGLY recommends that they use small foam earplugs/hearing protectors as an aid in concentration and as a noise buffer. - 15.
-Final exams are scheduled by RVCC and are posted by RVCC.
+Only answers that appear on the submitted Scantron form will be counted towards your grade. - 12.
+Once you have submitted your exam grid, you are not permitted to make changes. - 13.
+All exams must be submitted at the specified time, or they will receive a grade of zero. - 14.
+For every course exam, test or quiz, students are limited to one attempt.
+Retesting is not permitted. - 15.
+For those students who may feel that they are easily distracted during testing, the faculty strongly recommends that they use small foam earplugs/hearing protectors as an aid in concentration and as a noise buffer. - 16.
+Exams will be reflective of previously learned content.
+Students are responsible for all prior content. - 17.
+Any students taking exams in the RVCC Testing Center, must follow the rules and policies of the RVCC Testing Center. - \Please note: Final exams are scheduled by RVCC and are posted in Lion's Den (RVCC website).
 Students are responsible to check the RVCC website for location, date and time for course final exams.